alekthegenius/Honor-Society-Website/README.md

 npm install
 ```

-In the terminal, install all of the packages the project needs.
+in the command-prompt, which installs all of the packages the project needs.

 # Running the Website
 Now that you have your project all set up, you are now ready to either run a development *(testing)* server to see what the website looks like or compile the website to upload to your HostGator server.